open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 ### Transferring

-We can now transfer our component to an OCI repository:
+Now  we can transfer our component to an OCI repository:

 `ocm transfer component ./component-archive ghcr.io/$GITHUB_USER`

-Now that our component has been transferred let's verify the signatures once again, this time using the remote OCM repository:
+Now that our component has been transferred, let's verify the signatures once again, this time using the remote OCM repository:

 `ocm verify component -s alice -k rsa.pub --repo ghcr.io/$GITHUB_USER github.com/acme/podinfo`